-Institute for Environmental Sustainability (IES) Undergraduate Research Fellowship: This fellowship provides both summer and academic year research projects for students interested in researching urban environmental issues.
+School for Environmental Sustainability (IES) Undergraduate Research Fellowship: This fellowship provides both summer and academic year research projects for students interested in researching urban environmental issues.

 Interdisciplinary Research Fellowship: The Interdisciplinary Research Fellowship connects undergraduate students with two faculty members in different disciplines on a research project that engages multiple disciplinary lenses.
 In an effort to foster interdisciplinary collaboration, this fellowship was created to provide a pathway for students to engage directly in interdisciplinary research.
 With support from two faculty mentors from different disciplinary perspectives, students are encouraged to engage in research that demonstrates how knowledge creation is enhanced with multi-disciplinary approaches.